davidlohle/davidlohle.me/content/about.md

 * Web design - Ranging from CMS to online shopping and inventory availability.
   * Worked with Django, Drupal, Flask, Ghost, Hugo, Joomla, Node, WordPress and more.
 * Novel solutions - Finding low-cost answers for niche requests.
-  * Using old, cheap Android phones to track equipment location (among others).
+  * Ex: Using old, cheap Android phones to track equipment location (among others).
 * Phone systems - PBX setup and call routing.
   * Worked with Asterisk.
 * Tech support - Assisting diverse groups of people in helpdesk-tier support